datacarpentry/image-processing/episodes/03-opencv-images.md

 [OpenCV documentation](http://docs.opencv.org/)
 for more information.

-Here is a simple Python program to load, display, and save an image to a different format.
+Let us examine a simple Python program to load, display, and save an image to a different format.
+Here are the first few lines:

 ~~~
 '''